DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Inspect and adapt _everything_.

+<span class="fragment">❤️</span>

 Note:
 - As a Scrum Master or Agile Coach, Retrospectives were the most important activity to me.
 - If you're unfamiliar, these meetings can take many different shapes.
-There are cool sites like Retromat and books devoted retrospectives.
+There are cool sites like Retromat and books devoted to retrospectives.
 The essential idea is to examine how things have gone, learn from that, and come up with actions for improvement.

 ### Experimentation